zengguobing/zengguobing.github.io/_pages/about.md

 ======
 [_undergoing review_] **G. Zeng**, H. Xu, Y. Wang, W. Liu, A. Liu and L. Yi.
 A novel method for the separation of ground and volume scattering in multibaseline polarimetric SAR data and its application in DTM and CHM inversion.

-[_undergoing review_] **G. Zeng**, H. Xu, W. Liu, A. Liu and Y. Wang.
-An MLE of Interferometric Coherence Matrix and Its Applications in Multipolarimetric Interferometric Phase Optimization and Phase Series Estimation.
+**G. Zeng**, H. Xu, W. Liu, A. Liu and Y. Wang.
+An MLE of Interferometric Coherence Matrix and Its Applications in Multipolarimetric Interferometric Phase Optimization and Phase Series Estimation._IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing_, [doi: 10.1109/JSTARS.2023.3327196](https://doi.org/10.1109/JSTARS.2023.3327196)

-[_undergoing review_] Y. Wang, H. Xu, **G. Zeng**, W. Liu, S. Li and C. Li.
-A method for selecting SAR interferometric pairs based on coherence spectral clustering.
+Y. Wang, H. Xu, **G. Zeng**, W. Liu, S. Li and C. Li.
+A Method for Selecting SAR Interferometric Pairs Based on Coherence Spectral Clustering. _IEEE Transactions on Geoscience and Remote Sensing_, [doi: 10.1109/TGRS.2023.3327260](https://doi.org/10.1109/TGRS.2023.3327260)

 H. Xu, **G. Zeng**, W. Liu and Y. Wang.
 MLE-MPPL: A Maximum Likelihood Estimator for Multipolarimetric Phase Linking in MTInSAR. _IEEE Transactions on Geoscience and Remote Sensing_, vol. 61, pp. 1-13, 2023, Art no. 5202913. [doi: 10.1109/TGRS.2023.3243220](https://doi.org/10.1109/TGRS.2023.3243220) / [Code](https://github.com/zengguobing/MLE-MPPL).